altugbakan/accelerated-cpp-solutions/Section 5/README.md

 frame(v);
 ```
 ### describe what happens in this call.
 In particular, trace through how both the `width` function and the `frame` function operate.
 Now, run this code.
 If the results differ from your expectations, first understand why your expectations and the program differ, and then change one to match the other.
+My expectation was for the program to output nothing, as the `width` function will return 0 and loops will be skipped.
+The program in *q07.cpp* shows that this is the case.

 ### Q8: In the `hcat` function from §5.8.3/95, what would happen if we defined `s` outside the scope of the `while`?
 Rewrite and execute the program to confirm your hypothesis.